 Tel: +49 30 208 492 755

-Prior to joining NewClimate Institute, Harry spent five years working on environmental and energy market topics at an economic consultancy in London and three years in a commercial role at a large energy company.
+Prior to joining NewClimate Institute, Harry spent five years working as an economic consultant in London, focusing on energy and environmental markets, and three years at a large energy company.
 He holds economics degrees from the University of Bristol and the Toulouse School of Economics.
-Harry joined the team in 2017 and is based in Berlin.